 ASL& 222 American Sign Language V • 5 Cr.

 Continues ASL& 221 (prev ASL 201).
 Students increase their understanding of ASL grammar, expand vocabulary, and improve productive and receptive language skills within a cultural context.
-Prerequisite: ASL& 221 (prev ASL 201) with a C- or better or permission of instructor.
+Recommended: ASL& 221 (prev ASL 201) with a C- or better or permission of instructor.

 After completing this class, students should be able to: